Product managers have difficult jobs.

 Given these requirements, it makes sense that product management software has become such an important tool for product managers.
 It may be difficult to maintain your sanity without some type of centralized tool.

-If you’re a product manager looking for a reliable tool to create roadmaps, estimates, and updates, you can start with these four options:
+If you’re a product manager looking for a reliable tool to create roadmaps, estimates, and updates, you can start with these five options:

 Like most software, product management can be divided into two categories: best-of-breed and general use.
 ProductPlan falls into the best-of-breed category, with a particular focus on roadmaps.